12+ Eye-Catching Flowers Beginning with S With Pictures

 Origin/ Native to | Europe and Asia, particularly in the regions of Russia, China, and Japan |

 It is a species of low-growing flowering plant of the family Brassicaceae.
 It is also known as sweet alison, commonly referred to as just alyssum.
-The generic name Lobularia is derived from a Greek term that means small pod,” alluding to the form of the fruits.
-The obsolete Alyssum can be rendered as an ‘absence of crazy,’ noting the herb’s past usage as a rabies remedy.
+The old name Alyssum means “absence of madness,” because people once used the herb as a remedy for rabies.

-Sweet alyssum produces little clusters of fragrant white, purple, and yellow flowers that form beautiful garden carpets.
-They are known to attract critical pollinators and other helpful insects, which improves the health of your garden environment.
+Sweet alyssum grows small clusters of fragrant white, purple, and yellow flowers that spread like a soft carpet in gardens.
+These blooms attract pollinators and other helpful insects, making the garden healthier.

 Feature | Detail |